NLE Choppa: 2021–present: Me vs. Me

 Choppa previously teased "Shotta Flow 6" and in February 2021, "Walk Em Down 2" with Lil Durk through a tweet.
-The latter is included on his third mixtape, Me vs. Me, which was released on January 28, 2022.
+The latter is included on his fifth mixtape, Me vs. Me, which was released on January 28, 2022.
 It consists of 16 tracks and includes guest appearances from Young Thug, Polo G, G Herbo, and Moneybagg Yo.
 "Shotta Flow 6" was released on January 28, 2022, with an accompanying music video.
-It is the first single from Me Vs Me (2022), and is the sixth installment in the "Shotta Flow" series.
+It is the seventh single from Me Vs. Me, and is the sixth installment in the "Shotta Flow" series.
+In November of that year, he was featured on rapper Lambo40e's single "Self Esteem".

+He released the single "Shotta Flow 7" in December 2023.
+In April 2025, Choppa released a children's book Cricket Stop Cricking.
+He released the book with the aim of promoting literacy in children.

 Musical style

-NLE Choppa is noted for his "animated vocals" and energetic rapping and aggressive tones, which he notably employed on his breakout single, "Shotta Flow".
+Potts is noted for his "animated vocals" and energetic rapping and aggressive tones, which he notably employed on his breakout single, "Shotta Flow".
 His sound has also been described as "melodic", albeit "heavy-hitting".
 Jessica McKinney of Complex magazine stated he usually has a "wild and rambunctious" delivery in his verses.
 As a child, he listened to UGK and Lil Wayne, however he recalls listening "to a lot of unreleased music all around the city" of Memphis.

 Personal life

-On June 20, 2020, NLE Choppa fathered his first child, a daughter.
+On June 20, 2020, Potts fathered his first child.
 He said, "I knew I needed to change and be a better person for my daughter".

-In August 2020, NLE Choppa launched a YouTube channel called "Awakened Choppa", where he documented his holistic and healthier lifestyle, which included veganism and gardening.
+In August 2020, Potts launched a YouTube channel called "Awakened Choppa", where he documented his holistic and healthier lifestyle, which included veganism and gardening.

-During an unspecified time, NLE Choppa served time at a juvenile detention center, and said his time there motivated him to improve his behavior.
+During an unspecified time, Potts served time at a juvenile detention center, and said his time there motivated him to improve his behavior.
 In an episode of his YouTube series The Rise of NLE Choppa, he said being in jail helped him and was an "eye-opener".

-On March 29, 2021, NLE Choppa was arrested for burglary, drug and weapon charges.
+On March 29, 2021, Potts was arrested for burglary, drug and weapon charges.
 He released a freestyle called "First Day Out" over the viral SpotemGottem's "Beat Box" beat.

-On May 3, 2021, NLE Choppa and his associates were involved in a fight in Santa Monica, California.

-On June 9, 2021, NLE Choppa claimed he helped cure a girl's cancer, despite there being no evidence to support it.

-On March 6, 2022, NLE Choppa announced that he and his then-girlfriend, Marissa Da’Nae, had lost his unborn son “Seven” due to a miscarriage.
+On March 6, 2022, he announced that he and his then-girlfriend, Marissa Da'Nae, had lost their unborn son due to a miscarriage.
+On August 16, 2023, they welcomed Potts' second child and Da'Nae's first child.